hylang/hy/docs/language/api.rst

 if / if-not
 -----------

+.. versionadded:: 0.10.0
+   if-not

-the `if` form is used to conditionally select code to be executed.
-It has to contain the condition block and the block to be executed if the condition evaluates `True`.
-Optionally it may contain a block that is executed in case the evaluation of the condition is `False`.
-The `if-not` form (*new in 0.10.0*) is similar, but the first block after the test will be executed when the test fails, while the other, conditional one, when the test succeeds - opposite of the order of the `if` form.
+`if` is used to conditionally select code to be executed.
+It has to contain a condition block and the block to be executed if the condition block evaluates to `True`.
+Optionally, it may contain a final block that is executed in case the evaluation of the condition is `False`.
+The `if-not` form is similar, but the second block will be executed when the condition fails while the third and final block is executed when the test succeeds -- the opposite order of the `if` form.

 Example usage:

 .. code-block:: clj

     (if (money-left? account)
-      (print "lets go shopping")
+      (print "let's go shopping")
-      (print "lets go and work"))
+      (print "let's go and work"))

     (if-not (money-left? account)
-      (print "lets go and work")
+      (print "let's go and work")
-      (print "lets go shopping"))
+      (print "let's go shopping"))

-Truth values of Python objects are respected.
-Values `None`, `False`, zero of any numeric type, empty sequence and empty dictionary are considered `False`.
+Truth values of Python objects are respected. `None`, `False`, zero of any numeric type, an empty sequence, and an empty dictionary are considered `False`.
 Everything else is considered `True`.

 lisp-if / lif and lisp-if-not / lif-not